-- (i) That the views and comments of the Authority are sought on the internal control systems and governance arrangements in place. - (ii) That the Annual Governance Statement for 2015/16 and Action Plan for 2016/17 are approved. - (iii) That the Authority confirms, subject to implementation of the improvements identified in the Action Plan, that the Authority's internal control systems and governance arrangements are considered to be adequate and effective. - (iv) That the Authority notes likely forthcoming changes to the CIPFA/SOLACE governance framework during 2016 and that these are likely to require a consequential review and update of key Authority governance documents.
+- (i) That the views and comments of the Authority are sought on the internal control systems and governance arrangements in place. - (ii) That the Annual Governance Statement for 2015/16 and Action Plan for 2016/17 are approved, subject to any amendments or additions recommended by the Internal Audit report due by 8th July 2016 or as the Authority may wish to make. - (iii) That the Authority confirms, subject to implementation of the improvements identified in the Action Plan, that the Authority's internal control systems and governance arrangements are considered to be adequate and effective. - (iv) That the Authority notes likely forthcoming changes to the CIPFA/SOLACE governance framework during 2016 and that these are likely to require a consequential review and update of key Authority governance documents.